Galleries are open doors to a simple transaction, or an art collecting journey, but sadly, most art is bought from department stores.

 We are offering real estate agents a portion of our commission.
 For every exhibit we have, and every artist we represent we negotiate a commission scale with the artist, we’re passing on our commission to real estate agents and interior designers who spread the word about our available collection or send us a referral.
 Real Estate agents and Interior Designers can earn up to 40% of the sale price of a piece of artwork if their referral leads to a sale of artwork.
 It’s just a way to establish more collectors, and keep local and established artists work valuable.

 If you don’t see art on your walls as a collection, or consider yourself an art collector, chances are, you already are.
 If you’ve purchased artwork from a department store, or an online shop that mass produces digital prints that are only worth the paper and ink they are printed on, you’re still collecting art, it just isn’t worth a whole lot after you buy it.
-We can all work together to change that, the “buy local” mentality is really catching on with craft fairs, indie products, etc, but more people need to think about buying local art and working with their local galleries to make smart art purchases.
+The “buy local” mentality is really catching on with craft fairs, indie products, etc, but more people need to think about buying local art and working with their local galleries and artists to make smart art purchases.

-We’re here to help, give us a call or send us an email and let us know about your space, we are sure to have something for your walls.
+We’re here to help, give us a call or send us an email and let us know about your space, we are sure to have something for your walls, and be sure to check out local art shows to become part of the conversation in your city.